 It certainly makes things convenient when you’re trying to squeeze a last-minute deduction in with extra retirement savings.
-You can double-check the 2012 IRA contribution limits to find out if you meet the requirements.
+You can double-check the rules and limits in the Roth IRA guide and traditional IRA guide to find out if you meet the requirements.
 If you do make a contribution before the deadline, you’ll have two tax years to choose from.
-Make sure to pick the 2012 tax year.
+Make sure to pick the 2013 tax year.

 Here’s one last reminder.
 Just because you know the date doesn’t mean you should put it off till then.
 At the very least, give yourself a day or two leeway for deposits to go through.
 The IRS doesn’t accept simple mistakes like insufficient funds or bounced checks as an excuse.
 Even if you did forget to put the money in your checking account.

 It’s never too early to start thinking ahead.
-The 2013 IRA contribution deadline is April 15, 2014.
+The 2014 IRA contribution deadline is April 15, 2015.
 This gives you several months to put some extra money away for retirement.
-It’s, also, the best way to supplement your retirement plan through work.
+It’s also the best way to supplement your retirement plan through work.

-The IRS raised the 2013 IRA contribution limits slightly to $5,500 ($6,500 for those 50 and over).
-It may not seem like much, but that small increase quickly adds up when you max out your contributions every year.
+The IRS didn’t change the 2014 IRA contribution limits.
+It’s still at $5,500 ($6,500 for those 50 and over).
+It may not seem like much, but quickly adds up when you max out your contributions every year.